Edit

 • Subproduct S1, which consists of subproduct S2

-There is inventory on-hand for the raw material R, while subproduct S1 isn't present in the inventory.
+There's inventory on hand for the raw material R, while subproduct S1 isn't present in the inventory.

-When you do a filtered master planning run for finished good FG, you will get a planned production order for the finished good FG, a planned purchase order for the raw material R, and a planned purchase order for the subproduct S1.
-This is an undesirable result because Planning Optimization has ignored existing supply for raw material R and subproduct S1 needs to be produced using S2 rather than ordered directly.
-This happened because Planning Optimization only has the list of components for the finished good FG without any related information, such as the existing supply of its components or their default order settings.
+When you run a filtered master planning run for finished good FG, you get a planned production order for the finished good FG, a planned purchase order for the raw material R, and a planned purchase order for the subproduct S1.
+This result is undesirable because Planning Optimization ignored existing supply for raw material R and subproduct S1 needs to be produced using S2 rather than ordered directly.
+This result happened because Planning Optimization only has the list of components for the finished good FG without any related information, such as the existing supply of its components or their default order settings.

 Example 2